Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 2. Watering: The #1 Killer of Rubber Plants

-Let me be direct: overwatering kills more rubber plants than anything else.
-I learned this the hard way.
-My first summer with my rubber plant, I watered it twice a week thinking it needed more water in the heat.
-By September, six leaves had turned yellow and fallen off.
+Let me be blunt: overwatering kills more rubber plants than anything else.
+I learned it the hard way — my first summer I watered mine twice a week, assuming the heat meant it was thirsty, and by September six leaves had yellowed and dropped.

 Season Typical Frequency Notes